saltnlight5/myschedule/README.md

 # Getting the source code

-This project is using Mercurial source control and you may get the source code by running this:

 	bash> hg clone https://code.google.com/p/myschedule
 	bash> cd myschedule

-There are few named branches in the repository to track different developments, and they are:

-* default => The latest development of MySchedule 3.0.0_q21 for quartz 2.1.x
-* myschedule-2.4.x => Use to maintain the web app for Quartz 2.1.x library using JQuery and table layout.
-* myschedule-1.x => Use to maintain the web app for Quartz 1.8.x library using JQuery and table layout.

-You may switch to any of the branch name or any released tag name to view the source.
-For example try any of the
-following:

-	bash> hg update myschedule-2.4.4  # A specific release source code bash> hg update myschedule-2.4.x  # The 2.4.x maintenance branch code bash> hg update default           # Back to the latest development code
+The default branch is the latest development of 3.x release work and it may not be stable yet!

+If you want an exact release source code, then simply switch to the tag name like this:

+	bash> hg update myschedule-2.4.4

+Or if you want the 2.x maintence branch source code, then switch to the branch name like this:

+	bash> hg update myschedule-2.x

+Or to get back to latest development branch, then switch like this:

+	bash> hg update default

 # How to build this project (generate latest jar and war files etc)